 Disclaimer: This content is for informational purposes only, you should not construe any such information as legal, tax, investment, financial, or other advice.
 Nothing contained on our site constitutes a solicitation, recommendation, endorsement, or offer by ButterflyMX or any third-party service provider.
 ButterflyMX is not a financial adviser.
 You should always seek independent legal, financial, taxation, or other advice from a licensed professional.

 In order to successfully invest in real estate, every investor should be intimately familiar with real estate metrics.
-Knowing the different terms for real estate metrics such as NOI and ROI is essential to maximizing your investments.
+Knowing the different terms for real estate metrics such as NOI and ROI is essential to financing your multifamily property.

 In this guide, we’ll define what real estate metrics are and why they’re important.
 Finally, we’ll cover the top 10 most important real estate metrics and why you should be familiar with them.